'You have to love yourself': How a Kiwi woman lost 31kg in 10 months

 "My wedding was also impending but to be honest, I didn't realise how much motivation that was until after the wedding and that motivation was gone!"

-Hall, who's the guidance counsellor at Rotorua Girls High School, says most of her weight loss came from adopting the keto diet but she also achieved some small victories through taking up exercise.
+Hall, who's the guidance counsellor at Rotorua Girls High School, said most of her weight loss came from adopting the keto diet but she also achieved some small victories through taking up exercise.

-"Definitely 90 per cent can be attributed to following the keto way of eating," she says.
+"Definitely 90 per cent can be attributed to following the keto way of eating," she said.

 "Prior to starting keto I had used the couch to 5k app and started running - something I had never done before and having never been a runner I was ecstatic to be able to run 5k!
 I stopped running though, and started keto a few months later.
 I went back to running for a while once I had been on keto for a while and suddenly I could run 5k faster and easier off the bat than I could after months of training using the app!"

-Hall says the diet meant she had higher energy and having "less weight to lug around probably helped too".
+Hall said the diet meant she had higher energy and having "less weight to lug around probably helped too".

 "Now I mainly go for walks, some runs and enjoy cycling but only very casually.
 I'm definitely not on any strict routine or go to the gym or anything!
 I exercise as much for my mental health as physical."